Anaphylaxis Research | Ayel L. R. Batac

 \(~\)

-Anaphylaxis is an acute, potentially fatal systemic allergic reaction that requires rapid recognition and immediate treatment with intramuscular epinephrine.
-Despite the availability of clinical guidelines and growing global awareness, the treatment of anaphylaxis remains inconsistent, particularly in low-resource settings.
-Barriers—including limited access to epinephrine, diagnostic delays, and inadequate emergency response systems—continue to drive preventable morbidity and mortality worldwide.
+Anaphylaxis is an acute and potentially life-threatening systemic allergic reaction that requires rapid recognition and immediate treatment with intramuscular adrenaline (epinephrine).
+Despite the availability of clinical guidelines and increasing global awareness, the management of anaphylaxis remains inconsistent, particularly in low-resource settings.
+Several barriers contribute to this gap, including limited access to adrenaline, delays in diagnosis, and inadequate emergency response systems.
+These challenges continue to drive preventable morbidity and mortality worldwide.

 Understanding Global Variation in Anaphylaxis Treatment

 There is growing recognition of global variation in how anaphylaxis is treated across different healthcare systems.
-While epinephrine is the recommended first-line treatment, evidence shows it remains under-utilised worldwide, with antihistamines and glucocorticoids often used instead in emergency and acute care settings.
+While adrenaline is the recommended first-line treatment, evidence shows it remains under-utilized worldwide, with antihistamines and glucocorticoids often used instead in emergency and acute care settings.
 This variation may be influenced by differences in clinical training, national guidelines, healthcare infrastructure, or cultural practices.

-Our current research is synthesising global evidence on:
+Our current research is synthesizing global evidence on:

-• Access to epinephrine, including auto-injectors (EAIs) and ampoules
+- Access to adrenaline, including adrenaline auto-injectors (AAIs) and ampoules

-This research aims to characterise diverse treatment practices across global contexts.
+This research aims to characterize diverse treatment practices across global contexts.
 The findings are intended to inform policy recommendations that support more consistent, evidence-based emergency care for anaphylaxis worldwide.

 \(~\)